Pokhara Enduro Race 2023

-The Pokhara Enduro is a 1-day MTB enduro race planned for 23-25 November 2023 that will bring 150 mountain bikers worldwide to the beautiful lake district of Pokhara.
+The 2nd edition of Pokhara Enduro Race is a 1-day MTB enduro race planned for 27-29 November 2024 that will bring 100 mountain bikers worldwide to the beautiful lake district of Pokhara.

-The terrain surrounding Pokhara will be a zone of delight for these enduro athletes, who will be treated with stunning Himalayan views while shredding flowy and technical singletrack and, at times forgetting that they are even here for racing.
+The terrain surrounding Pokhara will be a zone of delight for these enduro athletes, who will be treated with stunning Himalayan views while shredding flowy and technical singletrack and sometimes forgetting that they are even here for racing.
 Two fully-supported practice days will allow riders to gain confidence in unfamiliar terrain.

 Besides the primary enduro race, other sub-activities include a biking and sports equipment festival, a live concert, local immersion via bike clinic, and an auxiliary “Race with the Gurkhas” running event.

-While the target is 150 international participants from more than ten countries, the race will also involve global media, including photographers, videographers and bloggers, and trail builders from Malaysia, Singapore, Australia, Japan and South Africa.
+While the target is 100 international participants from more than ten countries, the race will also involve global media, including photographers, videographers, bloggers, and trail builders from Malaysia, Singapore, Australia, Japan and South Africa.

 Race HQ: Lakeside